 General comment: I think it would prevent some confusion if section (4) and (3) were swapped, and the language updated.
 Since some of the sources impacted by this rule may not be incredibly savvy to the requirements, or used to rule reading, they are going to have to read through all of the source testing stuff to get to the exception.
 I know that currently section (3) references section (4) as the place where exceptions are expressed but think it would just be clearer to list the exceptions first.

+ADG response: OK.

 Also, is there a reason that we don’t reference the methodology identified in the NESHAP?
 We would still want to call out our acceptance of ODEQ M5; or EPA 5 and 202 since we, as a state still consider condensibles as part of the overall PM profile.
 But for the rest incorporating by reference would give sources that actually have to perform the testing greater flexibility in what methods they could use.
 For example: the (proposed DEQ) rules currently require using Method 3A but the NESHAP allows the use of 3B (or other ASTM alternatives); there could be very valid cost reasons for selecting an alternative listed in the NESHAP.

+ADG response: This was Mark Baily’s call.
+I don’t think the NESHAP methods are necessarily relevant since we are testing for grain loading here, not NESHAP compliance.
+But I’m OK with referencing other methods if Mark agrees.

 I’m also wondering, in general, what prompted the desire to be so prescriptive in this section of the rules rather than reference the methods in the NESHAP.
 I’m not suggesting it be changed (necessarily), I’m just trying to understand why we went this direction.

+ADG response: This was to avoid the need for DEQ staff to approve source test plans for each boiler required to register.
+Even though that is only about 6 boilers now, it could be more if we expand registration at some point in the future to include more boilers above 1 MM BTU/hr heat output and below the permitting threshold of 10 MM BTU/hr heat input.

 Irrespective of the comment above: